 |Cost effectiveness||An in-house team of SAP experts generally costs more than outsourcing.||A specialized vendor for SAP services offer support to clients through online support and ticket systems.|

-||SAP certified consultants train a larger set to teams.
+|Trainings||Investment of time & money.
+Training is limited to the few SAP team members.||SAP certified consultants train a larger set to teams.
 Trainings are periodic and can be done for different system upgrades.|

-||Business processes and their impact needs to be communicated to the support vendor, time and again.|
+|Business Processes||In-house team would of course have a stronger hold on all processes and terminologies.||Business processes and their impact needs to be communicated to the support vendor, time and again.|

-||All the system updates, do not always impact a running ERP.
+|Update and Upgrades||All the system updates, do not always impact a running ERP.
 Hence the in house team can be exempted from all trainings.||Staying up to date with all recent features and upgrades is mandatory for a SAP vendor.|

-||Laced with deep expertise across industries, SAP vendors can foresee a lot of risks and take preventive steps to complete the implementation in time.|
+|Solution delivery time||Solution delivery can get delayed due to factors such as attrition in the team or workload priorities.||Laced with deep expertise across industries, SAP vendors can foresee a lot of risks and take preventive steps to complete the implementation in time.|

 |Monitoring and escalations||Internal teams have a limited know how and more often than not, it takes long to address user issues.||SAP consultants have access to lot of resources and expertise to address and solve different user issues quickly.|